SAGUMEDREAM/ReverieDreams/CHAGELOG.md

 * Optimize `Crop Block` size
 * Cancel `Food Display Block` collision
 * `Magic Broom` will no longer delays destroying its model when it is destroyed
-* Added `Moonstone Block` and its walls, slabs, and stairs
+* Added `Moonstone` block and its walls, slabs, and stairs
-* Added `Moonstone Brick Block` and its walls, slabs, and stairs
+* Added `Moonstone Brick` block and its walls, slabs, and stairs
-* Added `Moonstone Block` and its walls, slabs, and stairs
+* Added `Dreamstone` block and its walls, slabs, and stairs
-* Added `Moonstone Brick Block` and its walls, slabs, and stairs
+* Added `Dream Brick` block and its walls, slabs, and stairs
 * Added Moon Rabbit

 ## 0.3.2+1.21.7